 There are also many clients for whom their digital media overuse is just a symptom of a co-existing issue.
 Parents are often unaware that

 their child suffers from one or more of these underlying issues and diagnosing and treating them can result in a resolution of both problems.

 Internet Addiction Co-Existing Conditions

 Depression: Depression is consistently found to be predictive of problematic video game, internet, and smartphone use.
 In one study that used Young’s Internet Addiction Test to compare multiple predictors of internet addiction, level of depression had the strongest association even when considering demographics, personality traits, and the ability to envision and pursue future goals.

 Anxiety: Given that it’s extremely common for people with depression to also have anxiety, it’s hardly surprising that anxiety is also consistently found to be predictive of internet addiction and digital media overuse.
 Specifically, social anxiety is a strong predictor.
 People with social anxiety perceive greater control and decreased threat when communicating online.
 Many of the young people we treat have trouble forging relationships outside of the home and will retreat to the perceived safety of the internet.
-While this can be Relationship quality online compared to offline did not differ.
-Preference for online communication predicted face-to-face avoidance (controlling for fear of negative evaluation).

 Attention Deficit Hyperactivity Disorder (ADHD): Virtually all of the kids we see with gaming problems have a variation of ADHD.
 For these kids, gaming is a self-soothing behavior.
 While real life is endlessly variable, a video game has very clear rules that kids with ADHD can become skilled at following.
 People with ADHD are also naturally lower in dopamine.
 When they use highly rewarding applications like video games, their dopamine is triggered to release at a higher rate which leads to them wanting more and more time gaming.